I Want To...

 Tuition and Scholarships

 The cost for the program is $6,000 and is covered via a noncredit tuition remission benefit.
 This will be waived for applicants for whom this benefit does not apply.

 Health care professionals with more than 50 percent clinical time in their roles may qualify for partial scholarships to support their salary; determination of individual scholars’ salary support will be communicated at the time of acceptance.

-Anesthesiology and Critical Care Medicine (ACCM) only: In memory of Elizabeth Martinez, a physician who exhibited great dedication to patient safety and quality, one faculty or staff member from ACCM who applies to this program will receive the Elizabeth Martinez Fellowship Award.
-The ACCM faculty or staff member must practice at The Johns Hopkins Hospital to qualify for this award.
+Department of Anesthesiology and Critical Care Medicine only: In memory of Elizabeth Martinez, a physician who exhibited great dedication to patient safety and quality, one faculty or staff member from the department who applies to this program will receive the Elizabeth Martinez Fellowship Award.
+The faculty or staff member must practice at The Johns Hopkins Hospital to qualify for this award.
 No separate application is required to be considered.

-- By July 15, submit a completed application form, as well as an essay of up to 350 words that describes your qualifications for the leadership program, to India Smiith (firstname.lastname@example.org).
-The essay should include your current abilities and skills as well as how this training will fit into your professional goals.
+- By June 8, submit a completed application form and an essay of up to 350 words describing your qualifications for the leadership program to India Smith (firstname.lastname@example.org).
+The essay should include your current abilities and skills, and how this training will fit into your professional goals.

-- Applicants will be contacted to set up an interview with at least one Armstrong Institute staff member during July 2014.
+- Applicants will be contacted to set up an interview with at least one Armstrong Institute staff member.

-- Final selection will be endorsed by the Armstrong Institute’s leadership team and announced by August 15, 2014.
+- Final selection will be endorsed by the Armstrong Institute’s leadership team and announced by July15, 2015.

 - Classes begin on October 9, 2015